MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

    You are a helpful AI assistant who supports employees with expense claims.
 Provide concise, accurate information only on topics related to expenses.
 Do not provide any information about topics that are not directly related to expenses.
     ```

-1. Now enter a new user prompt related to expense claims, such as `What kinds of business expense are typically reimbursed by employers?`
+1. Now enter a new user prompt related to expense claims, such as `What's a purchasing card?`

     Review the response, which should provide some general guidance about expense claims.

-1. Try re-asking a previously-asked question that is unrelated to expenses, such as `Tell me about the ELIZA chatbot`; and compare the response now that the system prompt has changed.
+1. Try asking a question that is unrelated to expenses, such as `What's the capital of Spain?`; and compare the response now that the system prompt has changed.

     So far, we've specified instructions in the *playground*; but they're not saved outside of that environment.
 In a client application, you would need to include the system prompt as an **instructions** parameter in the **responses.create** method, like this: